Bidhannagar College: Overview

-The Department of Education in Bidhannagar College was established in 2008.
+The Department of Education in Bidhannagar Government College was established in 2008.
 The Department offers undergraduate honours course on the basis of annual based credit system.
 The department provides the infrastructural facilities such as departmental library, common seminar library room, three computers with printer and one common classroom with ICT facilities.

 The number of sanctioned teaching posts is six in number.
 At present there are five permanent faculty members and one part-time teacher.